Or Read here:

 The album opener “Creole” (a reflection on his first Haitian sojourn in 2012), featuring the Haitian singer and Houngan Erol Josué combines the kongo drum rhythm of northern Haiti with the urgent funky electric guitar of Alex Wintz that forces one to get up and dance.
 This is spirit moving feet.
 This is jazz in the Caribbean.
 This is improvised joy.
 Kris Bowers' meandering Fender Rhodes on “The Folks” signals that the intention is to keep the arrangements and sound modern.
 The electric guitar and piano are again repeated on “Roots” (an ode to his family roots) featuring the Martiniquan belair rhythm; the French Caribbean rhythms seem to lend a place for the electric ascendance of Etienne Charles.

 An artist/producer subliminally makes commercial decisions that affect aesthetic outcomes.
-Charles disagrees, however:
+Charles disagrees, however, saying:

 - An edited version of this article appears in the Trinidad and Tobago Guardian